Darren Hambrick: Dallas Cowboys

 problems started to surface when he refused to come out of the final regular-season game and ignored head coach Dave Campo when he was approached after the game.
-He also engaged in a contract dispute with the Cowboys during the offseason, after feeling mistreated as a restricted free agent, when he was tendered an offer of $512,000 dollars.
+He also engaged in a contract dispute with the Cowboys during the offseason, after feeling mistreated as a restricted free agent, when he was tendered an offer of $512,000.

 After missing two of three minicamps in a protest over his salary, Campo demoted him to second string during the first two weeks of training camp in 2001.
 He was suspended for the Cowboys' final preseason game and the regular-season opener, because of a curfew violation while the team was in Mexico City to finish the preseason.
 Hambrick was released by the Cowboys on October 23, 2001, because of personal conflicts and violations of team rules, even though at the time he was fourth on the team with 22 tackles through the first five games of the year.

 In Dallas he is best known for replying "What do voluntary mean?" when asked why he did not report to offseason workouts in 2001.
 His quote is often referenced in jest by the Dallas sports media.